 by Lucas Aresin

 One of the big advantages of visiting almost any place on earth outside of regular tourist season is that it's usually cheaper, the hotels are not completely overbooked, and you can sometimes discover and enjoy attractions and places you never even knew about.
 Fall is not just the time for sweaters, pumpkin cake, and hot chocolate inside (even though we highly recommend those) but there's still so much to do – especially in Budapest – that it would be a shame to miss out on any of them.
-So here we go, a first glimpse into the fall of Budapest 2019 (the season, not the downfall).
+So here we go, a first glimpse into the fall of the city this year (the season, not the downfall).

 Firsts things first: The atmosphere